 Dear Office Manager.

 I am so pleased that you are considering introducing yoga into your workplace.
 I can answer some questions you may have here on this page.
-If you want a recommendation from someone who attends a workplace class of mine, I can arrange for you to get in touch.
-In the meantime, here are some points regarding the benefits of yoga in the workplace:
+Here are some points regarding the benefits of yoga in the workplace:

 People attend for a variety of reasons.
 Perhaps they have back-ache or sciatica and find that common workplace health problems can be managed or cured.
 There are fewer days off sick because of these conditions.
 Some people attend because they have no time to go to a gym and find it handy that yoga/exercise comes to them.
 Some already practice yoga, and some use it to support whatever sport they do.
 Sporty people appreciate the improvement in their performances and prevention of injury due to increased mobility.
 Some like the meditation and calming aspect of the practice.
+Employers like this aspect to support employees who suffer stress, depression or anxiety and to reduce the amount of sick leave people take due to physical or mental illness.
 I teach Ashtanga when people are full of energy and raring to go.
 I teach a Yin/toned down class when people need more of a stretchy, restorative session.
 Each class is different, depending on the attendees.

 The NHS currently recommends at least 150 minutes or 2 hours and 30 minute of moderate aerobic activity a week such as cycling or fast walking.
 They also recommend muscle strengthening exercises on two or more days a week.
 This is as moderate as recommendations can get.
 If you consider that we were not designed for long periods of sitting, that we were originally designed for running, hunting and gathering, then spending as much time as you can afford in counteracting the effects of sitting at a computer is time well invested.